comet-cc/CAEC/README.md

 ./CAEC-manifest/build_host_fs.sh
 ```

 5) SD card preparation: Attach the SD card to the x86 build system.
 Find the device name under `/dev` using `lsblk` and run:
 ```
 # Run outside of the container
 ./debian-image-recipes/disk_create.sh [device_name]
 ```
-Insert SD card to the board.
+`Hint:` If the SD card is available at `/dev/sdb`, the device_name is `sdb`.

-`Hint:` If the SD card is available at `/dev/sdb`, the device_name is equal to `sdb`.
+Insert SD card into the board.

 6) Flash the board:
-Hold Maskrom key of the board, plug in the OTG port to the x86 build system, and run:
+Hold the Maskrom key of the board, plug in the OTG port into the x86 build system, and run:
 ```
 # Run outside of the container
 sudo ./opencca-flash/flash/flash.sh spi
 ```
 The board is now ready.
-You can follow the guide [here](https://docs.radxa.com/en/rock5/rock5b/radxa-os/serial) to set up a console access to the board.
+You can follow the guide [here](https://docs.radxa.com/en/rock5/rock5b/radxa-os/serial) to set up console access to the board.

-## Reproducing Benchmarks
+## Reproducing benchmarks

 ### Communication benchmark
-1) Boot two realm VMs in two screen sessions:
+1) Boot two realm VMs in seperate screen sessions:
 ```
 screen -S master
 ./create_realm_VM
 ```
-exit from the current session with `ctrl+a d`
+exit from the current session with `Ctrl+a d`
 ```
 screen -S slave
 ./create_realm_VM